Ashley1Thompson/technical-writing-portfolio/README.md

 At Imagine That! and Future Tech I was responsible for creating new STEAM curricula for ages 4-14, as well as teacher guides.
 I also wrote training manuals for our large staff of teachers with very diverse professional backgrounds.
 Balancing the encouragement of creative expression in the classroom while maintaining a consistent educational experience was a fun challenge!

-(Machines, Mummies, and More!)[https://docs.google.com/document/d/1rQCRm4AkTVWbShVfGcLYcTH-ZOQsav2H/edit#heading=h.gjdgxs].
+[Machines, Mummies, and More!](https://docs.google.com/document/d/1rQCRm4AkTVWbShVfGcLYcTH-ZOQsav2H/edit#heading=h.gjdgxs).
 This curriculum inlcudes a teaching guide.
 The delivery of the course materials at Imagine That! was narrative, so there are many references back to the overarching storyline.
 All concepts are described fully to allow teachers to explain the concept to students without needing to do additional research.
 Photo examples and instructional diagrams are inlcuded.